How much money are you wasting without a window treatment?

 1. Energy Efficiency

 It’s been found that a home loses nearly 50% of its cooling and heating energy through the windows.
 You can hear the sound of money flying out of your pockets, already.
 So, what you need to do is add more insulation to your home.
 But, considering the high cost of such an attempt, it’s much less expensive to have draperies, blinds or shades.
-Keep them closed during hot, summer days or chilly, winter nights to help maintain the perfect home climate without having your furnace or air-conditioning unit work overtime or even non-stop.

-No matter the window treatment you choose, you’ll get some degree of temperature control.
 However, for max energy efficiency, window treatments with cellular constructions (i.e. honeycomb shades) are more preferred.
 They will prevent heat from entering (in the summer) and the warm air from escaping (in the winter).
 This is because these window treatments have distinct pockets that trap the air.

 Tip: You can also layer shades or blinds with drapes and have more climate control.

-1. How to choose the best window treatment for my home.
+Related Articles:1.
+How to choose the best window treatment for my home.

 2. How to match your window treatments with your design style.